search

 • Start to recognise your strengths and achievements and praise yourself when things go well.
 If you receive praise or a compliment, then accept and enjoy!
 Also, think about how your experience, expertise, qualifications, and effort have got you to where you are now.

-“I still have a little [bit of] impostor syndrome, it never goes away, that you’re actually listening to me.
+“I still have a little [bit of] imposter syndrome, it never goes away, that you’re actually listening to me.

 It doesn’t go away, that feeling that you shouldn’t take me that seriously.
 What do I know?
 I share that with you because we all have doubts in our abilities, about our power and what that power is.